 Below you can find what is necessary for a tour operator to get as close as possible to the ideal price of a tour.

 The pricing objective is the goal you want to achieve with your pricing strategy.
 There are multiple pricing objectives, some of the most common are:

 Take your time to choose the right price objective for your business.
 You should pick the one that is in accordance with your marketing, financial, strategic and product goals.

 Remember, business and market conditions change over time, and may your price objective as well.
 Review it when you feel it’s necessary, and don’t be afraid to change it according to a future business scenario.

 The demand has an important role in tour costing and pricing

 Demand is an economic principle referring to a consumer’s desire to purchase goods and services and willingness to pay a price for a specific good or service.

-In the tours and activities sector, demand means how many tourists would book your tour for a determined price.
+Demand in the tours and activities sector means how many tourists would book your tour for a determined price.